-- The institutional systems and employment policies contribute to the economic, racial, and health disparities that are hurting our communities today.
-To achieve health equity, organizations must address systemic racism, discrimination, and unconscious bias to ensure that their employee wellbeing initiatives are appropriate for and accessible to all employee populations.
+- To achieve health equity, organisations must address systemic racism, discrimination, and unconscious bias to ensure that their employee wellbeing initiatives are appropriate for and accessible to all employees.

-- As the prevalence of long-term stress, burnout, chronic disease, mental health issues, and substance abuse continues to rise, social connections and one-on-one interactions play a crucial role in health interventions.
-Digital health tools are practical, but a combination of high-tech and high-touch approaches are needed to support employees and members fully.
+- As the prevalence of long-term stress, burnout, chronic disease and mental health issues continues to rise, social connections and one-on-one interactions play a crucial role in health Digital health tools are practical, but a combination of high-tech and high-touch approaches are needed to support individuals fully.

-THRIVEx sessions and keynotes underscored the importance of a unified, simplified solution that harnesses human-centered design to deepen social connections, leverage data to drive meaningful health outcomes, seamlessly connect members to their health and benefits, and effectively support chronic condition management…all while reducing administrative burden.
-In other words, it’s time to build your Homebase for Health®.
+THRIVEx sessions and keynotes underscored the importance of a unified, simplified solution that harnesses human-centred design to deepen social connections, leverage data to drive meaningful health outcomes, seamlessly connect members to their health and benefits, and effectively support chronic condition management…all while reducing administrative burden.

 “Wellbeing needs to do more than ever done before.
 We are positioning ourselves to have the highest engagement with members, focusing on health every day and combining that with directing people to the right care and the right benefits at the right time.” – David Osborne, CEO, Virgin Pulse

 It’s incredible how much we’ve learned over just three days at THRIVEx.
-We couldn’t have done it without our amazing keynote speakers, our partners, our clients, and those exploring Virgin Pulse for their own organizations.
-We look forward to Connecting for Good with you in the near future.
+We couldn’t have done it without our amazing keynote speakers, our partners, our clients, and those exploring Virgin Pulse for their own organisations.
+We look forward to helping Change Lives for Good with you in the near future.